-Rephrasing Becker (1973), globally positive synergy implies assortative matching.
-So then is sorting greater with more synergistic production?
-A simple three-type example refutes this conjecture - the optimal matching oscillates between NAM1 and NAM3 as synergy rises in Figure 4.
+Since everywhere positive synergy implies assortative matching, is sorting greater with more synergistic production?
+A simple three-type example refutes this conjecture - the optimal matching oscillates between NAM1 and NAM3 as synergy rises in Figure 3.
 So on the one hand, an increasing sorting theory must build on production synergy, but on the other, sorting need not increase even if synergy everywhere does.
 This highlights the difficulty of our comparative statics goal.

-While increasing synergy is not enough for increasing sorting, Proposition 0 finds that sorting cannot fall in the PQD order when synergy globally weakly rises.
+While increasing synergy is not enough for increasing sorting, Proposition 1 finds that sorting cannot fall in the PQD order when synergy everywhere weakly rises.
 This argument exhausts the strength of monotone comparative statics logic in the matching setting, and allows unranked oscillations, like NAM1 to NAM3, as synergy rises.

 To secure increasing sorting, we need stronger assumptions.
-We add in cross-sectional restrictions on synergy.
-Our easiest to state such result is Proposition 1.
-It says that sorting increases if synergy everywhere increases, and is cross-sectionally monotone in partner types.
+We add in crosssectional restrictions on synergy.
+Our easiest to state such result is Proposition 2.
+It says that sorting increases if synergy fundamentally increases everywhere, and is cross-sectionally monotone in partner types.
 Our theory builds on this, relaxing the cross-sectional monotonicity, since synergy is not monotone in typical matching models.

-Our key increasing sorting result in the paper is Proposition 2.
-It weakens both the time series and cross-sectional premises of Proposition 1, replacing monotonicity conditions with weaker sign change provisos.
-Specifically, the new time series requirement is that the total synergy aggregated on unions of rectangular partner sets changes sign only from negative to positive.
+Our key increasing sorting result in the paper is Proposition 3.
+It weakens both the fundamental and cross-sectional changes of Proposition 2, replacing monotonicity conditions with weaker sign change provisos.
+The new fundamental requirement is that the total synergy aggregated on unions of rectangular partner sets changes sign only from negative to positive.
 The new cross-sectional premise is that the total synergy on rectangular sets changes sign just once as it shifts north-east.

-Next, Proposition 3 replaces the cross-sectional premise of Proposition 2 with an assumption on marginal rectangular synergy.
-We strengthen the cross-sectional premise one further step in Proposition 4, and arrive at our easiest to check general sorting result, ideal for continuum type matching models.
-It posits that synergy changes sign only from negative to positive, both over time and cross-sectionally.
-But this is not enough, since single crossing is not preserved under addition.
-To ensure valid aggregation, we introduce a new proportional upcrossing condition.
+Next, Proposition 4 replaces the cross-sectional premise of Proposition 3 with an assumption on marginal rectangular synergy.
+Finally, to subsume the typical continuum types matching papers, Proposition 5 formulates an increasing sorting result solely in terms of local synergy.
+It posits that synergy changes sign only from negative to positive, with a like sign change cross-sectionally.
+But this is not enough, as single crossing is not preserved under addition.
+We therefore also assume that synergy is the product of an increasing and log-supermodular function.
 This ensures that positive synergy rises proportionately more than absolute negative synergy.

-Finally, the logic of the paper is that Proposition 2 implies Proposition 3 implies Proposition 4 implies Proposition 1.
-We prove Proposition 2 for finitely many types.
-The proof in §C.1 by induction on the number of types is a key contribution of the paper.
+Finally, the logic of the paper is that Proposition 3 implies Proposition 4 implies Proposition 5 implies Proposition 2.
+We prove Proposition 3 for finitely many types.
+The proof in C.1 by induction on the number of types is a key contribution of the paper.
 Notably, it never solves for an optimum.
-Rather it chases down failures of the comparative static to the possible shift from NAM to the n-type version of NAM3.
+Rather it chases down failures of the comparative static to the possible shift from the n-type version of NAM3 to NAM.

-Distributional shifts can also greatly impact sorting: A rise in high types of women may have profound macro consequences on sorting.
-Corollary 2 shows how our increasing sorting theory applies when the type distribution shifts.
-For such distribution shifts can be equivalent to productive synergistic shifts, so that our theory applies.
+Distributional shifts can also greatly impact sorting: An increase in the mass of high types of women may have profound consequences on sorting.
+Corollary 1 shows how our increasing sorting theory applies when the type distribution shifts.
+For such distribution shifts are equivalent to productive synergistic shifts, and our theory applies.

-To see how much we expand the predictive reach of matching theory, assume 100 men and 100 women.
-Becker (1973) applies for two synergy sign combinations.
-We encompass $2 \cdot 99^2$ sign combinations - and ones that specifically arise in applications.
+To see how much we expand the predictive reach of matching theory, assume n men and n women.
+Becker (1973) applies for just two synergy sign combinations.
+We encompass $2(n-1)^2$ sign combinations - and that specifically arise in applications.

 ECONOMIC APPLICATIONS OF OUR THEORY.
-Becker's work has sparked a vast literature on the transferable utility matching paradigm.
-But his sorting conclusion requires complementary partner types, which fails in many recent matching models.

-We argue in §7 that our theory sweeps in many old and new economic models:
+Becker's work has sparked a vast literature on the matching paradigm with transfers.
+We outline some of these in §7, where we argue that our theory sweeps in many economic forces and variations:

 - 1. The typical economic force of diminishing returns lowers synergy and so sorting. - 2.
-Match synergy is greater for "weakest link" technologies namely, where the lesser type impacts payoffs more.
-We argue that this force formally makes the technology more convex in types just as $\min(x, y)$ is more convex than x + y.
+Match synergy is greater for "weakest link" technologies and lesser for "strongest link" technologies where the lesser/higher type matters more, respectively.